SophieMcFarlane/XAI/README.md

 This repository also contains the movie data manipulation - data used was from Harper, F. M. & Konstan, J. A. (2015), ‘The movielens datasets: History and context’, ACM
 Trans.
 Interact.
 Intell.
 Syst.
 5(4).

-Final paper can be found in the repository
+Final paper can be found in the repository and final implementation can be found here: https://explainableai.herokuapp.com/